 Look what we can instantly know about the photo pictured here: it’s a Polaroid!
 The size, format, thickness of paper and often the colors in the image, all point to this familiar kind of photo.

 The first Polaroid made sepia tones, then they made black and whites, then color came along in 1963.
 So this photo has to have been taken after 1963.
 That does rule out almost 100 years of photography!
-And if your friend or cousin was 11 months old in 1963, we can rule them out as the subject.
+And if your friend or cousin was 11 months old in 1963, we can rule them out as the subject of this one.
 (There’s a fun history of Polaroid here if you want more details)

 Precise measurements of the physical photo can tell you a lot about what kind of camera took the photo and what kinds of photo processing were available… both pieces of information that can help date an image or perhaps rule out locations.

 Printed or hand-written markings on the front or back of a photo may indicate photographer, date, or photographic process.